deodu/deodu.github.io/_pages/about.md

 Contact
 ------

 I am actively looking for positions now!
-Please contact me through liudiao@sas.upenn.edu or liudiao37@gmail.com.
+Please contact me through liudiao@sas.upenn.edu or liudiao37@gmail.com if you are recruiting young scientists like me \(^o^)/~.